wick3dr0se/open-fetch/README.md

 A system information frontend, with an (unhealthy) emphasis on performance
 </div></details>

-> :information_source: _18 fetch utilities written in 10 different programming languages_.
+> :information_source: _18 fetch utilities written in 10 different programming languages_